mmosc/flights-airflow/README.md

 - catchup is turned off
 - it does not email on retry
 ## Test query
+To test that the DB was created correctly, and that we can simply merge data on flight and strikes, we can run the following query
 ```
 select count(*), s.strike_year, s.strike_month, d.fl_quarter
 from strikes s